Explore how your team can use Hiver.

 The language used in formal emails is usually polite, professional, and free of slang or informal expressions.
 The tone is respectful and neutral, aiming to convey information or requests clearly and straightforwardly.

-What is the format of a Formal email?
+Breaking down the format of a formal email?

 In a formal email, the structure is essential for clarity and professionalism.
 Here’s a standard format you can use: